-With each participant, we approach the situation on a case-by-case basis.
-Our goal is to assess what barriers you are facing and if this program is well-suited to meet your needs.
-Before registering into the program, we will have a one-on-one meeting to assess the situation.
+Our approach is to determine each candidate’s needs on a case-by-case basis.
+Before registering for the program, we will have a one-on-one meeting to assess if the program is a good fit.
+We assess what barriers you are facing and if this program is well-suited to meet your needs.
 If we cannot meet your needs, we do our best to put you in touch with someone who can.

+Yes.
 The training will be done in English.
-There are weekly French sessions that will help you improve your speaking, writing, and reading skills.
+There are weekly French workshops that will help you improve your speaking, writing, and reading skills.

 FAQs for EMPLOYERS

-1. I can offer full-time hours during the busy weeks, but sometimes this fluctuates, am I still eligible?
+1. I can offer full-time hours but those hours may fluctuate, am I still eligible?

-You will need to guarantee a minimum of 30 hours most weeks.
-It is ok if it fluctuates under 30 hours sometimes, but that time needs to be made up in future weeks.
+You will need to guarantee a minimum of 30 hours a week for 12 uninterrupted weeks.
+If the number of hours fluctuates below 30, you will need to offer compensatory hours.
 For example, if you can only offer 28 hours one week, the remaining 2 hours must be made up in the following weeks.
-At the end of the 12 weeks, the employee will need to have worked a minimum of 30h/ week x 12 weeks, totaling 360 hours.
+The key takeaway is that by the end of the 12–week subsidized employment period, the employee must have worked a minimum of 360 hours (or 30h/week x 12 weeks).